CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 -   Configuration parameters are defined as a set of key/value.
--   As far as the number of parameters is small, they can be passed as list of parameter to the main translation engine PostgreSQL function.
+-   As far as the number of parameters is small, they can be passed as list of parameters to the main translation engine PostgreSQL function.
--   As soon as the number of parameter becomes too big, they should be stored in a filesystem CSV table.
+-   As soon as the number of parameters becomes too big, they should be stored in a filesystem CSV table having two columns: "parameter"" and "value"..
 In that case the only parameter passed to the function would be the location of the configuration file.
--   Current parameters are listed in table 1 below.
+-   Current configuration parameters are listed in table 1 below.

 **Table 1.
 Configuration parameters**